Victoria government logo

 Applications lodged outside of these periods are considered to be out of time and may not proceed.

 Appellants should make every effort to seek written confirmation of the decision which has given rise to the grievance.
-Where an applicant is provided only with verbal advice of a decision, a grievance can still be lodged.
-In some circumstances the decision maker may be asked by the Registrar to provide written advice of their decision should they fail to provide this to the appellant.
+Where an appellant is provided only with verbal advice of a decision, a grievance can still be lodged.
+In some circumstances the decision maker may be asked by the registrar to provide written advice of their decision should they fail to provide this to the appellant.

 Lodging a grievance out of time

-If a PERSONAL grievance is lodged outside of the required period, the applicant may request the Senior Chairperson consider the “special circumstances” which have led to the late application.
-Where the special circumstances are accepted by the Senior Chairperson a late application will proceed.
+If a personal grievance is lodged outside of the required period, the appellant may request the senior chairperson consider the “special circumstances” which have led to the late application.
+Where the special circumstances are accepted by the senior chairperson a late application will proceed.

 Special circumstances can include: